 But now I have finished my work in these regions, and after all these long years of waiting, I am eager to visit you.
 24 I am planning to go to Spain, and when I do, I will stop off in Rome.
 And after I have enjoyed your fellowship for a little while, you can provide for my journey.

 Peter did a similar thing.
 He served Jews for decades in Israel but then followed God’s leading to serve Gentiles also in Rome, where he gave his life in the AD 60s.
-Oh, and do I need to mention Abraham’s redeployment at age 75?
+Oh, and what about Abraham’s redeployment at age 75?
 And didn’t Noah accomplish his best project at age 600?
 Hmmm…

 Do you want to be like the apostles?

 Well, sure, don’t you?
-We are no Peter or Paul, but they are great models for us of moving west.
+We are not Peter or Paul, but they are great models for us of moving west.
 We also have had a westward movement.
 Our first ministry was music evangelism in Europe in the 1970s, followed by USA ministry and seminary in the 1980s, and then teaching in Asia from 1991-2021.
-Maybe it is time to go full circle to the Middle East!
+It’s about time to go full circle to the Middle East!

 But why not buy a house in the US?

 We sold our home in 1990 to move to Singapore and have been free to serve God unhindered from these responsibilities.
-The Lord has provided a nice apartment in Amman only 10 minutes from Jordan Evangelical Theological Seminary (JETS) where I will teach, so we are content with that.
-The major challenge is that in Jordan rent must be paid upfront annually, so we are trusting God for the $12,000 by August as our rental is $1000 monthly.
-Some colleagues and students have already begun to help with our increased need for support.
+The Lord has provided a nice apartment in Amman only 10 minutes from Jordan Evangelical Theological Seminary (JETS) where I teach, so we are content with that.
+The major challenge is that in Jordan rent must be paid upfront annually, so God’s people are supplying the $12,000 by each August as our rental is $1000 monthly.
+Some former Asian students now help with our increased need for support.
 At the right time, God will lead us back to the USA and into a home, but we do not sense that now is that time.

 Susan is also a teacher, but at the K-12 International Community School that we helped start in 1992.
 She taught art and music while our sons studied in Singapore and served 8 years as the librarian.
-This year, JETS begins to share their campus with their sister ministry, a K-12 international school—the Roy and Nora Whitman Academy.
-Susan may potentially help there.
-Of course, she will also mentor Arab women in ministry even as she has done with Asian ladies for many years.
+In 2021, JETS began to share its campus with its sister ministry, a K-12 international school called Whitman Academy.
+Susan may potentially help there, but for now, she mentors foreign and Arab women in ministry even as she has done with Asian ladies for many years.

 But can you speak Arabic?